elastic/kibana/x-pack/test/security_solution_api_integration/README.md

    * `@skipInEss`: Skipped for ESS environment.

-   * `@skipInServerless`: Skipped for all quality gates and periodic pipeline.
+   * `@skipInServerless`: Skipped for all quality gates, CI and periodic pipeline.

+   * `@skipInServerlessMKI`: Skipped for all the MKI environments.

 ex:
 ```